This latest 2-person lodge is much in the style of the the Cairngorms National Park Design Award winning 'Woodman's Hut', opened in 2011.

 Fresh eggs are often available from free-ranging hens in the field, and bread can be baked for your breakfast table.

-Organic vegetables and summer salads are grown in the gardens and poly-tunnel for the benefit of the household and visitors alike, and these together with locally produced jams and chutneys are made available in support of our local mountain rescue team.
+Organic vegetables and summer salads are grown in the gardens and poly-tunnel for the benefit of the household and visitors alike, with all profits going to local charities.

 Both The Duck's Nest and The Woodman's Hut, sited well apart from one another in quite different locations, have been designed by David and Valery Dean and beautifully crafted by Rob Clarke and David Robson from the nearby Braes of Castle Grant.
 Timber has been brought from Altyre and Cromartie sawmills from which all windows and internal fittings have been hand made.
 The flooring is in oak.
 Other fitments and decoration are from artist/craftspersons affiliated to Creative Cairngorms.
 All paints used are eco registered.
 Tomintoul stone is, of course, from Tomintoul.